 Young People Speak Up

-Cirencester Rotary Club was very pleased to sponsor this year's Public Speaking Competition at three local schools, designed to develop the public speaking skills and self-confidence of more than 1500 young people.
+Cirencester Rotary Club was very pleased to sponsor this year's Public Speaking Competition at Kingshill School, designed to develop public speaking skills and self confidence of more than 500 young people in the school.
+Cirencester Rotary Club was very pleased to sponsor this year's Public Speaking Competition at Kingshill School, designed to develop public speaking skills and self confidence of more than 500 young people in the school.

 Previous participants Kingshill School were this year joined by Deer Park and Farmors Schools and each involved nearly every pupil in years 8, 9, and 10, from which a number from each year were selected by their classmates to go through to the respective school’s final – each of which was attended and judged by Rotary Club members.
 The standard of public speaking was exceptional and the Rotarian judges were very impressed by the quality and authority of all the speakers in the three finals.